AdobeDocs/experience-manager-65.en/help/sites-administering/troubleshooting-integration-issues.md

 ### Shutdown takes a long time due to the PollingImporter {#shutdown-takes-a-long-time-due-to-the-pollingimporter}

 Analytics has been designed with an inheritance mechanism in mind.
 Usually, you enable Analytics for a site by adding a reference to an Analytics configuration within the page properties [Cloud Services](/help/sites-developing/extending-cloud-config.md) tab.
 The configuration is then inherited to all sub-pages automatically without the need to reference it again unless a page requires a different configuration.
-Adding a reference to a site also automatically creates several nodes (12 for AEM 6.3 and earlier or 6 for AEM 6.4) of the type `cq;PollConfig` which instantiates PollingImporters used to import Analytics data into AEM.
+Adding a reference to a site also automatically creates several nodes (12 for AEM 6.3 and earlier or 6 for AEM 6.4   and later) of the type `cq;PollConfig` which instantiates PollingImporters used to import Analytics data into AEM.
 As a result:

 * Having lots of pages referencing Analytics leads to a high amount of PollingImporters.
 * Additionally, copying and pasting pages with a reference to an Analytics configuration leads to a duplication of its PollingImporters.